mtwilliams-code/prereqs/README.md

 Maven will automatically locate these repositiories and install them in your `$(user.home)/.m2/repositories/` directory.

+You can then run the app by executing `java -jar prereqs/target/prereqs.jar` from the root directory, or `java -jar target/prereqs.jar` from the maven `prereqs` directory.

 Commands that work in our Java app
 ========================
 `who is in <subject> <classnumber>.<sectionnumber>` : where \<subject\> is like 'CS' and \<classnumber\> is like '274' and  \<sectionnumber\> is like '01'.
 This will give a list of all students enrolled in the section given.